BIBLIOARTS 2026

 Thursday and Friday we’ll be featuring special guest artist Jacquie Sullivan who will lead a two-day intensive workshop on Multi-Block Relief Printing focusing on the connection between the Japanese process of Mokuhanga woodcuts and the Western techniques of multi-block linocut printmaking.
 In 2025 Jacquie received a Canada Council grant to study mokuhanga (Japanese water-based woodblock printmaking) at the Mokuhanga Innovation Laboratory (MI-Lab) in Echizen, Japan.
 You won’t want to miss this excellent opportunity to learn from a significant artist in this field

 Saturday features a Book Arts Marketplace from 9:30am-3pm including printmaking and book artists, specialty vendors of papers, materials, and tools for all your book and printmaking needs.
-The Goods Kitchen Cafe, located in the entrance to GB Arts, will also b open from 9am-4pm.
+The Goods Kitchen Cafe, located in the entrance to GB Arts, will also be open from 9am-4pm.

 On Sunday afternoon, the public is welcome to join BIG PRINTS!—We’re renting a steamroller and going BIG!
 We will be printing large-scale relief prints on 1st Ave, behind GB Arts, beside the beautiful boardwalk along the Sydenham River.
 This is a free outdoor art event running from noon until 3pm.